osonus/oson/UserGuide.md

 This means that a setting in the global level will propagate into class-level, and the class-level settings go in turn to the field level.
 It also means that a class-level setting will override the global settings, and a local one will replace the class level.

-The second two general rules specify how to put these previous rules into practice by using either a Java code based configuration, or annotation based configuration, or both, at global, class and field levels.
+The second two general rules specify how to put these previous rules into practice by using either Java code based configurations, or annotation based configurations, or both, at global, class and field levels.

 In order to achieve these features, two Java classes and two Annotation classes are used, with similar names and patterns:

 2 Java classes:

-  * ca.oson.json.Oson.ClassMapper
-  * ca.oson.json.Oson.FieldMapper

-2 Annotation classes:

   * ca.oson.json.ClassMapper
   * ca.oson.json.FieldMapper

+2 Annotation classes:

+  * ca.oson.json.annotation.ClassMapper
+  * ca.oson.json.annotation.FieldMapper

-The Java classes have slightly more features than their corresponding annotation classes, owing to the fact that annotation can only support primitive types and Enum, not even null value.
-These classes contain more features than all configuration abilities from external sources, including com.fasterxml.jackson, com.google.gson, org.codehaus.jackson, javax.persistence, and javax.validation.
+The Java classes have slightly more features than their corresponding annotation classes, owing to the fact that annotation can only support primitive types and Enum.
+These classes combine features from external sources, including com.fasterxml.jackson, org.codehaus.jackson, com.google.gson, javax.persistence, and javax.validation.
 To simulate the null default concept in annotation, NONE enum entry is introduced to various enums, including the BOOOLEAN enum, which has 3 values: BOOOLEAN.TRUE, BOOOLEAN.FALSE, BOOOLEAN.NONE, corresponding to true, false, and null in Boolean Java type.
 This way, the value false can be used to override previous true value.
-For example, if a field in ignored in external Java classes, and we cannot change its source code, yet we can easily set ignore to be false using FieldMapper class.
+For example, if a field is ignored in external Java classes, and we cannot change its source code, yet we can easily set ignore to be false using FieldMapper class.

 The class and property level overriding rules are: